 Notice not necessary: It shall not be necessary for the Trust to provide Private Notice to Beneficiaries of Ngāti Apa ki te Rā Tō where the Trustees believe on reasonable grounds (and have evidence supporting that belief), that the Beneficiaries' contact details are not current.

-Single Register: To avoid doubt, the register of Beneficiaries of Ngāti Apa ki te Rā Tō and the register of Members of the Ngāti Apa ki te Rā Tō Trust may be constituted by a single register and compliance with the registration process set out in the Ngāti Apa ki te Rā Tō Trust Deed shall constitute compliance with this clause 5.
+Single Register: To avoid doubt, the register of Beneficiaries of Ngāti Apa ki te Rā Tō and the register of Members of the Ngāti Apa ki te Rā Tō Trust may be constituted by a single register in accordance with Kaupapa 5 of the Māori Fisheries Act.

-VOTING PROCEDURE
+VOTING PROCEDURE AND RIGHTS

 The Trustees must determine the procedures which shall govern the conduct of all voting and elections provided for in this Deed.
 Those procedures must comply with the provisions of Schedule 1.
-To avoid doubt, the Trustees may follow the procedures set out in the Fourth Schedule to the Ngāti Apa ki te Rā Tō Trust Deed in relation to matters requiring a resolution passed by no less than 75% of the Beneficiaries of Ngāti Apa ki te Rā Tō under this Trust Deed, with such necessary changes as required for the purposes of this Trust Deed.GENERAL MEETINGS OF IWi AND REPORTING
+To avoid doubt, the Trustees may follow the procedures set out in the Fourth Schedule to the Ngāti Apa ki te Rā Tō Trust Deed in relation to matters requiring a resolution passed by no less than 75% of the Beneficiaries of Ngāti Apa ki te Rā Tō under this Trust Deed, with such necessary changes as required for the purposes of this Trust Deed.

+Voting Rights: Each Adult Beneficiary has the opportunity, at intervals not exceeding three (3) years, to participate in the election of one (1) or more Trustees.

+All Adult Beneficiaries of the Iwi have voting rights:

+in elections for the appointment of one (1) or more of the Trustees or other officeholders of the Trust in accordance with the constitutional documents of the Trust, including this Trust Deed; and

+on amendments to this Deed; and

+on the recognition of a new Mandated Iwi Organisation in place of the Trust; and

+on any other matter specified in this Deed as a matter on which they have voting rights.

+GENERAL MEETINGS OF IWi AND REPORTING

 Reporting Responsibilities: Without derogating from its duties under any enactment or at law, the Trust has the reporting responsibilities in relation to: